code-and-effect/effective_test_bot/README.md

 ### fill_form

-Finds all the input, select and textarea form fields on the current page and fills them with pseudo-random appropriate values.
+Finds all input, select and textarea form fields and fills them with pseudo-random but appropriate values.

-Detects names, addresses, start and end dates, telephone numbers, postal and zip codes, file, price, email, numeric, password and password confirmation fields.
+Intelligently fills names, addresses, start and end dates, telephone numbers, postal and zip codes, file, price, email, numeric, password and password confirmation fields.
 Probably more.

 Will only fill visible fields that are currently visible and not disabled.

 If a selection made in one field changes the visibility/disabled of fields later in the form, those fields will be properly filled.

-It works with the [cocoon](https://github.com/nathanvda/cocoon), [select2](https://select2.github.io/) and [effective_assets](https://github.com/code-and-effect/effective_assets) gems.

-It will click through bootstrap tabs and fill them left-to-right one tab at a time.
+It clicks through bootstrap tabs and fill them nicely left-to-right, one tab at a time, and knows how to work with [cocoon](https://github.com/nathanvda/cocoon), [select2](https://select2.github.io/) and [effective_assets](https://github.com/code-and-effect/effective_assets) form fields.

 You can pass a Hash of 'fills' to specify specific input values: